 The priest might then talk to you and give you some advice.
 He will give you a penance to do (a prayer or action that expresses your sorrow and your desire to put things right and live a new life).
 The priest will then ask you to make an Act of Contrition.
 Say one you know, or use the following one: “O my God, because you are so good, I am very sorry that I have sinned against you; and I promise that with the help of your grace, I will not sin again.
 Amen.”

 The priest then says the prayer of absolution, which is the moment when God forgives your sins.
 He may add some other prayers as well.
 After this, the priest assigns you a small devotional or practical task for you to complete as a sign of your repentance.

 If it is possible now, do your penance in the church before you leave; e.g. if you have been asked to say a certain prayer, kneel down and say it now.
 Pray for a moment in thanksgiving for the forgiveness you have received in this sacrament; and pray for God’s help to live a new life.

 You might feel relieved and peaceful and full of joy.
 Or you might feel dry and empty.
 It doesn’t really matter.
 What matters is that we have been forgiven and been given new life.
 The Lord has touched us – even if we do not feel it.
 That knowledge should give us a kind of inner peace and joy, even if we don’t feel it.

 If you forgot to mention something small, don’t get all worried.
 As long as we make an honest examination of conscience and do not deliberately conceal anything from the priest, we can trust in God’s forgiveness.
 If we remember, later on, any mortal sins from earlier in our life, we can bring them to our next confession.

-Since the passing of Fr.
-Gildea, confessions must be made via prior appointment.
+Confessions at the moment must be made via prior appointment.